biggerbraintime/subrocks/README.md

 # Subrocks Cleaned
 This is a cleaned version of the Subrocks source code.
-The owner is a dipshit, homosexual, a massive skid, and has the courage to call himself a "PHP dev"
+The owner is a dipshit, homophobic, a massive skid, and has the courage to call himself a "PHP dev"